TheStalwart/tldrtravel.info/content/countries/germany.md

 ## Driving

 Make sure your car meets modern emission standards and is equipped with a sticker.
-Eco-stickers must be [ordered in advance](https://www.green-zones.eu/en/products), you can't just buy them at the gas station like a vignette.
+Without the sticker, even if your car meets latest eco-standarts, entrance to the large cities is illegal.
+Like in [](/countries/france/#driving), eco-stickers must be [ordered in advance](https://www.green-zones.eu/en/products), you can't just buy them at the gas station like a vignette.